 Dates from 1790 | Object number: XIX.123

-Our elephant armour is in the Guinness Book of World Records as the largest animal armour in the world.
+This is the largest animal armour in the world.

 Dates from 1480 | Object number: II.3

-The horned helmet was part of a gift from the Holy Roman Emperor Maximilian I to King Henry VIII of England.
+A gift from the Maximilian I to King Henry VIII of England.

 Dates from 1514 | Object number: IV.22

 The 'Lion' armour

 The finest decorated armour in the Royal Armouries collection.